MaksZhukov/strapi-plugin-audit-logs/README.md

 ### Viewing Audit Logs

 1. Navigate to **Audit Logs** → **Logs**
-2. Filter by content type if needed
+2. Filter by content type using the dropdown
+3. Search logs by entity ID, user email, action, or content type (with debounced search)
-3. Click the link icon to view the entity in Content Manager
+4. Click the link icon to view the entity in Content Manager (not available for delete actions)
+5. Click the copy icon next to Entity ID to copy it to clipboard

 ## What Gets Logged